cometh-hq/keystore-contracts/README.md

 - **StateRoot Storage**: On-chain contract that store the latest block stateRoot.
 - **StateRoot Validator**: On-chain contract that validate a block header and broadcast it to Storage contracts.

-**Lite Keystore and Storage Validator:**
+**Slim Keystore and Storage Validator:**

-- **Lite Keystore**: On-chain contract that will gather mappings of the owners for a given account.
+- **Slim Keystore**: On-chain contract that will gather mappings of the owners for a given account.
 - **Storage Verifier**: On-chain contract that verifies account & storage proofs against the stored stateRoot.
 - **7579 Cross-Chain Validator**: 7579 enable validator that can validate a userop according to a storage proof and an ecdsa signature